-1968 MASERATI Ghibli Speciale Chassis no: 115.366 - Coachwork: Ghia Owner: Robert Linwood - Category: A The Ghibli is considered one of the masterpieces of Giorgetto Giugiaro, who was working at Carrozzeria Ghia at the time of its creation.
-Unveiled at the 1966 Turin Motor Show, it was powered by a dry-sump V8 dohc 4.7-liter engine (later enlarged to 5-liter in the SS version) capable of 280 kph.
-The Genoa industrialist Enrico Wax (his Wax & Vitale company was the Italian importer of Johnny Walker whiskies) was an enthusiast of high performance cars (he owned also some one-off Ferraris) and was not an easy customer: a perfectionist never happy with a production car.
+The first Mustang was introduced in 1964 and was an immediate runaway The Ghibli is considered one of the masterpieces of Giorgetto Giugiaro, success.
+317,423 Mustangs were built in 1968.
+25,385 had the convertible who was working at Carrozzeria Ghia at the time of its creation.
+Unveibody and of them only 23 non-Shelby cars were fitted with the V8 428 led at the 1966 Turin Motor Show, it was powered by a dry-sump V8 dohc Cobra Jet engine with automatic transmission.
+4.7-liter engine (later enlarged to 5-liter in the SS version) capable of Only one was ordered painted in Gulfstream Aqua, just this car, which 280 kph.
+The Genoa industrialist Enrico Wax (his Wax & Vitale company is also fitted with the GT Equipment Group, power convertible top, was the Italian importer of Johnny Walker whiskies) was an enthusiast of traction-lock differential, power steering and power disc brakes, among high performance cars (he owned also some one-off Ferraris) and was not an easy customer: a perfectionist never happy with a production car. many other options.
 Also for this car, a 5-liter SS version, he requested at least 23 minor modifications to the production specification: mainly in the cockpit even if the most visible ones are the side air vents.
-76 | Uniques | special ones
+Owner: Robert Linwood - Category: A

-1970 ISO RIVOLTA Lele Chassis no: 05210001 - Coachwork: Bertone Owner: Corrado Lopresto - Category: E At the 1953 Turin Motor Show Renzo Rivolta presented the micro-car Isetta, which was later produced under licence in Germany, France, Belgium, Brazil and Great Britain.
+Chassis no: 05210001 - Coachwork: Bertone 56)wner: Corrado Lopresto - Category: E At the 1953 Turin Motor Show Renzo Rivolta presented the micro-car lsetta, which was later produced under licence in Germany, France, Belgium, Brazil and Great Britain.
 In the early Sixties Rivolta decided to enter the luxury Gran Turismo field and hired Giotto Bizzarrini to project a new range of cars: the GT, a 2+2 seater, and the Grifo, a sporting 2 seater.
 Both were powered by a V8 GM engine and were clothed by Giorgetto Giugiaro, then chief designer at Bertone.
 After Renzo Rivolta passed away in 1966, his son Piero took the lead.
 In 1967 the S4, a 4-door saloon designed by Giugiaro, was introduced and in 1969 the Lele, the new 2+2, designed by Marcello Gandini was presented.
 This example is the first Lele built and was sold to a Spanish industrialist during the Turin Motor Show.